AtB-AS/mittatb-app/README.md

 See [`@atb-as/generate-assets`](https://github.com/AtB-AS/design-system/tree/main/packages/assets) in design system for more details.
 Assets will be outputted in `./assets/design-assets` and converted from SVGs to TypeScript React Native files.

-### Building on Windows

-Scripts for developing for and building the app do not support Windows natively.
-Expect to run into issues when using Windows.

-Using `Git Bash` and `WSL` it _is possible_ to work around these issues.
-These steps are tagged in the setup with the `🪟 Windows users` tag.

 ### Common errors

 #### Missing `ANDROID_SDK_ROOT`